debashis65/EkkalavyaAI/replit.md

 - Camera and microphone permissions for AR and video features
 - Network permissions for API communication
 - MainActivity.kt with native platform channels

+#### iOS Configuration
+- Complete Xcode project structure with Runner.xcodeproj and workspace
+- iOS Info.plist with camera, microphone, photo library, and motion permissions
+- Podfile with CocoaPods dependency management
+- AppDelegate.swift with Flutter integration
+- Storyboard files for launch screen and main interface
+- iOS deployment target set to 12.0+ for wide device compatibility

 #### Authentication Integration
 - Role-based authentication (Player/Coach)